Best Airline Credit Cards of 2023

 Southwest Rapid Rewards® Priority Card

-Who’s this for: Both casual and loyal Southwest passengers who want to enjoy a few premium perks at a low cost
+Who’s this for?
+The Southwest Rapid Rewards® Priority Card is for both casual and loyal Southwest passengers who want to enjoy a few premium perks at a low cost.

-Details: The Southwest Rapid Rewards® Priority Card is a worthwhile card for those who often find themselves aboard a Southwest Airlines flight.
+Details: Is it worth it to get an airline credit like the Southwest Rapid Rewards® Priority Card?
+Yes.
+This one is a worthwhile airline miles credit card for those who often find themselves aboard a Southwest Airlines flight.
 The card offers a range of benefits that can help you save money on your next trip, including two easy-to-redeem perks that quickly cover the $149 annual fee: a 7,500 annual point bonus and a $75 annual Southwest travel credit.

 Finally, you’ll get a 25% discount on Southwest in-flight purchases and will pay no foreign transaction fees when using the card abroad.